Do you have the best strategies in place and are you satisfied with your wholesale revenues?

 - Know your operations!
 This is a no-brainer.
 You have got to know what kinds of payment terms, minimums, shipping deadlines, EDI requirements, chargebacks and logistical elements buyers will ask for.
 Can you work on drop-shipment, cross-shipment or consignment?
 If you’re not prepared with the backend, all the front-end work and product development you’ve done will have been for naught.
 If you’re not familiar with the logistics and operations, educate yourself right away.

 Best of luck this selling season!
 I know it’s difficult to sell your products to retail buyers.
 As a consultant for brands (and former buyer), I’ve spent the last 15 years in this industry and witnessed rapid change.
 Fashion veterans don’t know how to play in the new landscape of wholesale, retail, pop-up shops, mobile commerce and social media.
 You need to arm yourself with a strategic plan to leverage the best of your brand and then build from there.
 Your business model may be different from that of your peers, but finding the right model for you will help you achieve longevity and success.
 Here’s to a successful selling season!

-Are you looking for one-on-one support as you expand into the wholesale business?
+We’ve helped clients double and triple their sales.
 Contact Scaling Retail for expert guidance from industry professionals for the likes of market entry and wholesale strategy, building relationships with buyers and more.
-Email email@example.com to schedule your consultation session today.
+Email firstname.lastname@example.org to schedule your consultation session today.